 Should Value Investors Buy These Construction Stocks?

-One stock to keep an eye on is Landsea Homes (LSEA).
-LSEA is currently sporting a Zacks Rank of #1 (Strong Buy), as well as a Value grade of A. The stock has a Forward P/E ratio of 3.68.
-This compares to its industry's average Forward P/E of 5.48.
-LSEA's Forward P/E has been as high as 9.16 and as low as 2.62, with a median of 6.04, all within the past year.
+One company value investors might notice is Taylor Morrison Home (TMHC).
+TMHC is currently holding a Zacks Rank of #2 (Buy) and a Value grade of A. The stock has a Forward P/E ratio of 3.41.
+This compares to its industry's average Forward P/E of 4.92.
+Over the last 12 months, TMHC's Forward P/E has been as high as 6.71 and as low as 3.21, with a median of 4.62.

-We should also highlight that LSEA has a P/B ratio of 0.71.
-Investors use the P/B ratio to look at a stock's market value versus its book value, which is defined as total assets minus total liabilities.
-LSEA's current P/B looks attractive when compared to its industry's average P/B of 1.16.
-Over the past 12 months, LSEA's P/B has been as high as 8.48 and as low as 0.50, with a median of 0.70.
+Investors should also recognize that TMHC has a P/B ratio of 0.89.
+The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
+This stock's P/B looks solid versus its industry's average P/B of 1.18.
+Within the past 52 weeks, TMHC's P/B has been as high as 1.16 and as low as 0.78, with a median of 0.96.

-Value investors also use the P/S ratio.
-The P/S ratio is is calculated as price divided by sales.
-This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
-LSEA has a P/S ratio of 0.41.
-This compares to its industry's average P/S of 0.62.
+Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
+This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
+TMHC has a P/S ratio of 0.46.
+This compares to its industry's average P/S of 0.6.

-Investors could also keep in mind Taylor Morrison Home (TMHC), an Building Products - Home Builders stock with a Zacks Rank of # 2 (Buy) and Value grade of A.
+Investors could also keep in mind Tri Pointe Homes (TPH), an Building Products - Home Builders stock with a Zacks Rank of # 1 (Strong Buy) and Value grade of A.

-These are just a handful of the figures considered in Landsea Homes and Taylor Morrison Home's great Value grade.
-Still, they help show that the stock is likely being undervalued at the moment.
-Add this to the strength of its earnings outlook, and we can clearly see that LSEA and TMHC is an impressive value stock right now.
+These figures are just a handful of the metrics value investors tend to look at, but they help show that Taylor Morrison Home and Tri Pointe Homes are likely being undervalued right now.
+Considering this, as well as the strength of its earnings outlook, TMHC and TPH feels like a great value stock at the moment.

 Click to get this free report